Clearfield (NASDAQ:CLFD) Stock Price Down 5.7%

-In related news, Chairman Ronald G. Roth bought 1,500 shares of the business’s stock in a transaction that occurred on Wednesday, February 10th.
-The stock was bought at an average cost of $33.50 per share, with a total value of $50,250.00.
-Following the completion of the purchase, the chairman now owns 1,248,865 shares of the company’s stock, valued at approximately $41,836,977.50.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Cheryl Beranek sold 24,696 shares of the firm’s stock in a transaction on Thursday, February 11th.
-The shares were sold at an average price of $35.19, for a total transaction of $869,052.24.
-Following the transaction, the chief executive officer now directly owns 520,941 shares of the company’s stock, valued at $18,331,913.79.
+In other Clearfield news, Chairman Ronald G. Roth acquired 1,500 shares of the stock in a transaction on Wednesday, February 10th.
+The stock was acquired at an average price of $33.50 per share, for a total transaction of $50,250.00.
+Following the completion of the transaction, the chairman now directly owns 1,248,865 shares of the company’s stock, valued at $41,836,977.50.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Cheryl Beranek sold 24,696 shares of the company’s stock in a transaction that occurred on Thursday, February 11th.
+The shares were sold at an average price of $35.19, for a total value of $869,052.24.
+Following the transaction, the chief executive officer now directly owns 520,941 shares in the company, valued at approximately $18,331,913.79.
 The disclosure for this sale can be found here.
 Insiders have sold 41,196 shares of company stock valued at $1,433,237 over the last ninety days.
 18.40% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of CLFD.
-Dorsey Wright & Associates grew its stake in Clearfield by 134.7% during the first quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Dorsey Wright & Associates boosted its position in Clearfield by 134.7% during the 1st quarter.
 Dorsey Wright & Associates now owns 1,176 shares of the communications equipment provider’s stock valued at $35,000 after acquiring an additional 675 shares in the last quarter.
-CWM LLC lifted its position in Clearfield by 13.8% during the fourth quarter.
-CWM LLC now owns 3,143 shares of the communications equipment provider’s stock valued at $78,000 after purchasing an additional 381 shares during the last quarter.
-Citigroup Inc. lifted its position in Clearfield by 1,593.3% during the fourth quarter.
-Citigroup Inc. now owns 9,093 shares of the communications equipment provider’s stock valued at $225,000 after purchasing an additional 8,556 shares during the last quarter.
-Engineers Gate Manager LP bought a new position in Clearfield during the fourth quarter valued at $269,000.
-Finally, Squarepoint Ops LLC bought a new position in shares of Clearfield during the fourth quarter valued at approximately $272,000.
-33.85% of the stock is owned by institutional investors.
+CWM LLC raised its stake in shares of Clearfield by 13.8% during the 4th quarter.
+CWM LLC now owns 3,143 shares of the communications equipment provider’s stock valued at $78,000 after buying an additional 381 shares during the last quarter.
+Citigroup Inc. raised its stake in shares of Clearfield by 1,593.3% during the 4th quarter.
+Citigroup Inc. now owns 9,093 shares of the communications equipment provider’s stock valued at $225,000 after buying an additional 8,556 shares during the last quarter.
+Engineers Gate Manager LP purchased a new position in shares of Clearfield during the 4th quarter valued at about $269,000.
+Finally, Squarepoint Ops LLC purchased a new position in shares of Clearfield during the 4th quarter valued at about $272,000.
+33.85% of the stock is currently owned by institutional investors and hedge funds.

 Clearfield, Inc designs, manufactures, and distributes fiber optic management, protection and delivery products for communications networks.
 The firm’s products include fiber cabinets, patch cards, assemblies, cassettes, frames, panels, microduct, terminals, vaults, wall boxes, and box enclosures.
 It offers its products under the Clearview brand.